adrenalin-42/oop-lab-0/lab-1/README.md

 - Constraints to not get out of bounds
 - Random puzzle generator
 - Player position color highlight
+- Colorful output for the right cells
+- Restart feature

 ## TO DO

-- Colorful output
 - Implement file saving and loading from file
-- Restart feature
 - Do/undo feature
 - Algorithm that will solve the game
 - Settings option in the Menu